saabirahhannan/constellations/README.md

 # constellations
-Visualizing constellations using matplotlib in python
+Visualizing the Orion constellation using matplotlib in python